demczenko/Components/README.md

 # Components library for Newsletters and Landing Pages
-   there is no too much components, because there is a lot of combinations you can create by yourself just by using created markup
+   There is no too much components, because there is a lot of combinations you can create by yourself just by using created markup

 ## Check yourself:
    This is not a required step.